 Sleds come in several different designs, with the most common being either a four-post, modular, or triangular sled.
 Each offers a similar experience with respect to overall training capacity.
 They differ in shape, size, and design.

 Modular sleds are often designed to best mimic American football training.
 Often, modular sleds have three horizontal tiers of pushing handles to allow the athlete to work on pushing movements on different levels.
 If you’ve read our article on functional training, you know that working in various planes of motion is critical to overall athletic performance.
-For this reason, modular sleds are excellent choices if you’re a serious athlete.
+For this reason, modular sleds are excellent choices if you’re a serious athlete that wants to develop explosive power.

 Triangular sleds have three posts and offer both vertical upright hand positions and low horizontal options as well.
 Attachment points can be added onto the frame to allow for hand straps, waist belts, or shoulder harnesses to convert the sled into a pulling device.